 MD-PhD Program in Medicine, the Social Sciences, and Humanities (MeSH) - National Track

 The National Track provides tuition and stipend support to MD-PhD students who will receive an MD from any medical school in the United States and a PhD from a graduate program at the University of Chicago.

 Students interested in applying to the National Track may pursue a PhD in any of the social science or humanities programs across campus.
-Applications from candidates pursuing a doctoral degree in the quantitative social sciences and demonstrate an interest in and commitment to the study of aging or Alzheimer’s Disease or related dementias are strongly encouraged.
+Applications from candidates pursuing a doctoral degree in the quantitative social sciences and/or demonstrate an interest in and commitment to the study of aging or Alzheimer’s Disease or related dementias are strongly encouraged.
 Learn more about the disciplines in the social sciences, humanities or related professional schools that are eligible for the National Track:

 - Booth School of Business